-From the well ordering on events, we are able to induce a partial ordering on method calls such that such that $m \prec_{MethodCall} m^\prime$ if $resp(m) \prec inv(m^\prime)$.
-Here $m^\prime$ may be pending.
-Two method calls are \textit{concurrent} if neither method call's response event(if there exists) precedes the invocation event of the other.
-A history {\his} is \textit{sequential} if: \begin{enumerate}[(a)] \item The least event of {\his} is an invocation event. \item If $e \prec e^\prime$ and $e$ is an invocation event, then $e^\prime$ is the matching response event. \item If $e \prec e^\prime$ and $e$ is a response event, then $e^\prime$ is an invocation event. \end{enumerate}

-It is obvious that there will be at most one pending method call in a sequential history, and the partial ordering on method calls is actually a well ordering.
+From the well ordering on events, we induce a partial well ordering on method calls such that such that $m \prec_{call} m^\prime$ if $\myresp(m) \prec \myinv(m^\prime)$.
+Here, $m^\prime$ may be pending.
+Two method calls are \textit{concurrent} if neither's response event (if there exists one) precedes the invocation event of the other.
+A history {\his} is \textit{sequential} if: \begin{enumerate}[(1)] \item The least event of {\his} is an invocation event. \item Let $e_2$ be the least of $\{e \, \myvert \, e_1 \prec e\}$ under $\prec$: if $e_1$ is an invocation event, then $e_2$ is the matching response; if $e_1$ is a response event, then $e_2$ is an invocation. \end{enumerate} It is obvious that there will be at most one pending method call in a sequential history, and the partial well ordering of method calls is indeed a well ordering.
 A history is \textit{concurrent} if it is not sequential.